Meet Our Team!

 Nancy is a lifelong horsewoman.
 Falling in love with horses as a child, Nancy has nurtured that passion over the years - riding and training in various disciplines, including therapeutic horsemanship and equine-assisted learning and psychotherapy.

 Introduced to experiential learning as a ropes course facilitator for Learning Unlimited in Tulsa, Oklahoma, she merged her love for horses with experiential learning.
-Beginning in 2006, Nancy served as Equine Program Director and later President of the Fidelis Foundation in south Florida, serving foster children, children of incarcerated parents, and institutionalized orphans - children in crises not of their own making - through therapeutic horsemanship for seven years.
+Nancy served as Equine Program Director for seven years, and later as President, of the nonprofit Fidelis Foundation in South Florida.
+There she served foster children, children of incarcerated parents, and institutionalized orphans - children in crises not of their own making - through equine assisted services, both mounted and unmounted.

 In 2020, Nancy earned her certification as an Equine Specialist in the EAGALA model of equine-assisted learning.
 She also added a certification as a Board-certified Mental Health Coach.